elephantsneverforget/flow_checkout/readme.md

 Flow is an international checkout.
 Integrating our data layer is easy!

-1. Create a snippet in the clients theme called 'flow-checkout-tracking.liquid'
+1. Create a snippet in the clients theme called `flow-checkout-tracking.liquid`

 2. Copy and paste the contents of flow-checkout-tracking.js, find it [here](https://github.com/elephantsneverforget/flow_checkout/blob/main/flow-checkout-tracking.js), into the snippet file you just created.